 Attribute Providers

 Attribute providers are external HTTPS endpoints that Paradym can call during OpenID4VC issuance to fetch attribute values for a credential.
-This lets you keep your source of truth in existing systems and populate credentials dynamically, instead of sending all attribute values when creating an offer.
+This lets you keep your source of truth in existing systems and populate credentials dynamically, instead of sending all attribute values when creating an offer, as well as defer the credential issuance.

 Attribute providers also integrate with authorization servers.
 If a credential template is linked to an authorization server, the access token and ID token (when available) are forwarded to your attribute provider so you can retrieve attributes from protected APIs.